 Suggesting items based on the purchasing behavior of others reduces website abandonment by helping users explore further products.
 Here’s how another Yieldify client, Serenata Flowers, employed it on their website:

 6. Build interest with curated lists and endorsements

-- Is memorable – recognisable faces help sell products
+- Is memorable – recognizable faces help sell products.

 Social proof is a powerful means of encouraging consumers to act with immediacy.
 It’s important to select the right kind of social proof to use on your site: not all will be appropriate for every kind of retailer or product.
 And social proof in itself is just one of many ways to improve conversion rates and reduce website abandonment.

-We’ve just launched our very own social proof feature: Dynamic Social Proof, which is now ready to be used on the Conversion Platform.
-If you’d like to hear more about it, leave your details and we’ll be in touch to tell you more.
+Yieldify helps eCommerce businesses utilize the power of social proof with our Dynamic Social Proof feature.
+If you’d like to hear more about it, sign up for a free demo and we’ll be in touch to tell you more.